PhilBri/SARAH-Plugin-MQTTHub-V4/README.md

 <a name="install"></a>
 ## Installation

-Use inline S.A.R.A.H. 's MarketPlace or download from here and copy files into `SARAH/plugin/MQTTHub` directory.
+Use S.A.R.A.H. online MarketPlace or download files from here and then, copy them into `SARAH / plugins / MQTT Hub` directory.